ClickerNZ/ED_Enhanced_T16000/README.md

 > NOTE: You need to always run the script before starting the game

+### LAUNCHER BATCH FILE

+Once you get a clean compile and run via the script editor, you can use the optional "Launcher" batch file that I've provided in the SupportFiles folder.

+This launcher command file will try to run the Elite Dangerous Launcher and then this script via the TARGET GUI program.

+Before running this file, do the following;

+- Create a shortcut to ED_Launcher_T16000.cmd file on your desktop
+- Right click and select properties and select 'Advanced'
+- Tick the 'Run as Administrator' check box and click 'Ok'
+- Click 'Apply' then 'ok'
+- Right click the shortcut again but this time choose 'edit'
+- In the EDLauncher section check/change the drive letter and folder if you have installed Elite somewhere else on your PC

+> I have included example sections for other supporting programs you may wish to take advantage of.
+> To use these, remove the 'rem ' at the start of the lines and ensure the disk letter and folders are correct.

+- In the Target Script section, check/change the drive letter and folder to accurately reflect where you installed the TARGET software.
+- On the line which starts with 'start targetgui -r ...' make sure the full path to this script is correct.
+- If you have changed anything, do not forget to **save** before exiting the editor.

+Go ahead and run the Launcher shortcut!
+Assuming evrything is configured correctly, the Launcher will fire up the game launcher, any additional apps you've enabled then the script.

-### SET SCRIPT BINDS IN GAME TO  'Clicker-ENHANCED_T16000'
+### SET CONTROLLER BINDS IN GAME TO 'Clicker-ENHANCED_T16000'

-Once the game is running, hit escape key and choose OPTIONS then CONTROLS then each of GENERAL, SHIP and SRV.
+Once the game is running, hit escape key and choose OPTIONS then CONTROLS.
-Set the PRESET for each of these to 'Clicker-BASIC_T16000' and hit APPLY for each one then go flying!
+Set the PRESET for each of GENERAL, SHIP and SRV. to 'Clicker-BASIC_T16000' and hit APPLY for each one then go flying!

 > NOTE: 'Clicker-ENHANCED_T16000' will only appeear as a menu option if the script is running AND you have copied the BINDS files from the package to the game folder correctly

 ### PLAYING ELITE:DANGEROUS WITH THIS SCRIPT

 >RECOMMENDATION: Print the following files and have handy as reference to become familiar with the Joystick and Throttle button actions.
-- Quick Reference guide spreadsheet
+- Quick Reference guide spreadsheet for either BASIC or ENHANCED (set within ED_UserSettings.tmh)
 - The image files for each of the Joystick and Throttle
   * T16000-Joystick-BUTTONS.png
   * TWCSThrottle-BUTTONS.png